Canucks–Flames rivalry

-The Canucks–Flames rivalry is a rivalry that takes place in the Pacific Division of the National Hockey League between the Vancouver Canucks and the Calgary Flames.
-The Vancouver Canucks started play in the 1970–71 season as an expansion team and the Calgary Flames started play during the 1980–81 season as a relocated team from Atlanta (Atlanta Flames).
+The Canucks–Flames rivalry is a National Hockey League (NHL) rivalry between the Vancouver Canucks and the Calgary Flames.
+The Canucks started play in the 1970–71 season as an expansion team and the Flames started play during the 1980–81 season as a relocated team from Atlanta (Atlanta Flames).
 This rivalry is notable in that both teams have played each other in three overtime game sevens in the playoffs, second only in the NHL to the St. Louis Blues and Minnesota North Stars/Dallas Stars.

 History

-The Canucks and Flames first met in the first round of postseason play in 1982, which was the first playoff series victory by the Canucks, en route to the Cup Final.
+The Canucks and Flames first met in the first round of postseason play in 1982, which was the first playoff series victory by the Canucks, en route to the Stanley Cup Final.
 The teams then met in 1983, 1984, during the Flames' championship season of 1988–89, and 1994, with Calgary holding a one game lead.
 The latter two series were decided in seven games by overtime goals (Joel Otto for Calgary and Pavel Bure for Vancouver) and coincidentally both managed to reach the Stanley Cup Final during those seasons (with Calgary winning the Stanley Cup in 1989).

 It was during the 2003–04 season when the rivalry re-ignited, with the Canucks and Flames constantly battling for the top spot in the Northwest Division along with the Colorado Avalanche.
-When Canucks captain Markus Naslund and Flames captain Jarome Iginla developed into two of that era's greatest players, the rivalry became one of which team had the better overall leader.
-Between the beginning of the century and Naslund's departure from the Canucks in 2008, the spotlight would often be featured on both he and Iginla whenever the teams matched up.
+When Canucks captain Markus Näslund and Flames captain Jarome Iginla developed into two of that era's greatest players, the rivalry became one of which team had the better overall leader.
+Between the beginning of the century and Näslund's departure from the Canucks in 2008, the spotlight would often be featured on both he and Iginla whenever the teams matched up.
 During the 2001–02 season, the two found themselves competing for the Art Ross Trophy for the league's highest point scorer.
 The following year, both players were featured in a Nike commercial promoting the rivalry between them.

-These two teams met again during the first round of the 2004 postseason, and, just like in 1989 and 1994, the series-winning goal was scored in overtime in game seven, this time by Calgary's Martin Gelinas (who incidentally was a member of the 1994 Canucks team that reached the Stanley Cup Final).
-The Flames advanced to the Stanley Cup Final, becoming the first Canadian team to reach that far since the 1994 Canucks.
+These two teams met again during the first round of the 2004 postseason, and, just like in 1989 and 1994, the series-winning goal was scored in overtime in game seven, this time by Calgary's Martin Gélinas (who incidentally was a member of the 1993–94 Canucks team that reached the Stanley Cup Final).
+The Flames advanced to the Stanley Cup Final, becoming the first Canadian team to reach that far since the 1993–94 Canucks.
 However, unlike 1989, but alike Vancouver in 1994 by the New York Rangers, they were defeated by the Lightning in seven games.